Gradient-Based Quantification of Epistemic Uncertainty for Deep Object Detectors: Object Detection

-\paragraph{Training of object detectors} The \enquote{ground truth} or \enquote{label} data \(y\) from which an object detector learns must contain localization information \(\xi^j\) for each of \(j = 1, \ldots, N_{\x}\) annotated instances on each data point \(\x\), as well as the associated \(N_{\x}\) category indices \(\kappa^j\).
+The \enquote{ground truth} or \enquote{label} data \(y\) from which an object detector learns must contain localization information \(\xi^j\) for each of \(j = 1, \ldots, N_{\x}\) annotated instances on each data point \(\x\), as well as the associated \(N_{\x}\) category indices \(\kappa^j\).
 Note that we denote labels by the same symbol as the corresponding predicted quantity and omit the hat (\(\hat{\,\cdot\,}\)).

 Generically, deep object detectors are trained by stochastic gradient descent or some variant such as AdaGrad \cite{duchi2011adaptive}, or Adam \cite{kingma2014adam} by minimizing an empirical loss